Real Estate Trading Instruments are an $8 Trillion Opportunity

 There is a market for real estate derivatives - including swaps on the National Council of Real Estate Investment Fiduciaries Property Index (NPI) and futures contracts for the Case Shiller Indices - but this market is niche & considerably underutilized relative to real estate’s share of global wealth.

-This problem was amplified by a lack of a direct spot market for real estate (real estate borrower risk & credit health is strongly correlated to underlying real estate prices, however).
+The real estate related problems that emerged in the GFC were in our view amplified by a lack of a direct spot market for real estate (real estate borrower risk & credit health is correlated to underlying real estate prices, however).

 If the market for real estate derivatives were more robust & roughly matched real estate’s share of global wealth, the total addressable market (TAM) for real estate derivatives could be as large as $400tr in notional value or ~$8tr in net exposure.